treeverse/lakeFS/docs/integrations/spark.md

 #### Additional options

-* For old Hadoop versions you might set a default output committer using `mapred.output.committer.class`, and possibly setting `mapred.mapper.new-api=false`.
+* If you need to use Hadoop with the older mapred API rather than the mapreduce API, you might set a default output committer using `mapred.output.committer.class`, and possibly setting `mapred.mapper.new-api=false`.
 * The lakeFS output committer adds a `_SUCCESS` file to the output path,